lprakashv/notes/java/java-multithreading.md

 #### Notify-All

-- Notifies the waiting thread. (does not release the lock until the block is over).
+- Wakes all threads waiting on the same monitor.
+They still must reacquire that monitor after the notifying thread releases it.

 ### Re-Entrant Lock